 Outstanding Dissertation Award

-The Section periodically (usually annually) awards the SET Outstanding Dissertation Award.
-The award is to recognize outstanding dissertations in the fields of artificial intelligence and/or emerging technologies.
+The SET Section periodically (usually annually) awards the SET Outstanding Dissertation Award.
+The award is to recognize outstanding dissertations in the fields of strategic and emerging technologies in the accounting discipline.

-The winner of SET Outstanding Dissertation Award will be presented with a plaque at the Annual SET Section Business meeting.
+The winner of SET Outstanding Dissertation Award will be presented with a plaque at the Annual SET Section Business meeting, held at the American Accounting Association’s annual meeting.

-An abstract of the winning dissertation will be published in the SET Newsletter and from the launch of the new section website in 2006, will also be available online from these pages (see below).
+An abstract of the winning dissertation will be published in the SET Newsletter and on the SETSection website.

 An entry may be nominated either by the student who wrote the dissertation or by one or more members of their dissertation committee.